tbscanlon/CV/README.md

 Years of working in IT support have allowed me to develop a finely-tuned instinct for analysis.
 I can take vague descriptions of problems or projects and turn them into creative solutions or implementations.

 My eye for analysis was of great use to me during my time as an IT Support Analyst at the Battersea Dogs & Cats Home, where I identified bottlenecks in the IT department's service delivery and created automated solutions to eliminate them.
+It has also been very useful in my current role as a front-end developer, where I have been able to fix multiple critical bugs relatively quickly.

 #### Additional Skills
+- Proficient in Ruby, Javascript, Typescript, HTML5 & CSS3
+- Proficient in modern front-end frameworks (Angular & React) and their ecosystems
 - Understanding of a large range of technologies, relating to IT support and systems administration
 - Proficent in repairing and refurbishing computers
 - Expert knowledge of Microsoft Windows operating systems from Windows XP onwards